 John currently continues with his ghostwriting and author coaching, while also focusing on new screenplays and reentering the world of filmmaking.
 In addition, he has developed ENJOY THIS MOMENT, a new app-driven approach to mindfulness training and personality growth.
-Living in Santa Cruz with his wife and son, he has hung up his therapist shingle for good, focusing mostly on writing and coaching.
+Living in Santa Cruz with his wife and son, he hung up his therapist shingle to focus on writing and coaching.

 THE WHOLE STORY